 For opportunities to access timber within a particular area contact

-New entrants to the forest sector are encouraged to establish "business to business" purchase agreements with those individuals or companies who hold rights to harvest Crown timber.
+Additionally, new entrants to the forest sector are encouraged to establish "business to business" purchase agreements with those individuals or companies who hold rights to harvest Crown timber.

 - Major forest companies (PDF)

 - BC Timber Sales

 - Woodlot licence holders, Community Forest Agreement holders and First Nations Woodland Licence holders:

 The B.C. government administers and maintains the forest tenures system and the legislation, regulations, policies and procedures that address the occupation of Crown land and harvesting of Crown and private timber.